QuentinRa/blog.quentinra.dev/info/java/beginner/override.md

 [Go back](..)

 You must have seen this annotation ``@Override`` a lot until now.
-In java, you can rewrite the code of a methods declared in a parent class.
+In java, you can rewrite the code of a method declared in a parent class.
 Each time you are replacing the code of a method declared in an ancestor class, then you should (not mandatory) use ``@Override``.